-You probably don't need it if you have enough savings, you could get by on your sick pay or your partner could cover the mortgage and other loan repayments.
+If you have enough savings, work out whether you want to protect them by taking out insurance, or whether you could get by on your sick pay, or your partner could cover the mortgage and other loan repayments.

-You might have to wait 90 days to be paid out and some policies will only pay for up to a year, even if your unemployment lasts longer, or you are still too ill to return to work.
+You might have to wait between one and three months to be paid out and some policies will only pay for up to a year, even if your unemployment lasts longer, or you are still too ill to return to work.